Founded in 1903, Waldorf University (Waldorf) is a residential University located in Iowa and licensed by the Iowa College Student Aid Commission.

 State of Indiana Authorization

 The Indiana State Refund Policy applies when students who are residents of Indiana withdraw, drop, or are administratively dropped from a course or the institution.

 Waldorf is approved by the Iowa College Student Aid Commission to operate as a distance education program provider in Iowa.
 Waldorf was initially approved by the Commission on March 15, 2013.
-A renewal application with the Iowa College Student Aid Commission was submitted March 2015, and is currently being reviewed.
+The Commission approved Waldorf's renewal registration for a period of two years that ends on March 16, 2017.

 Iowa State Refund Exception

 If a student withdraws before the end of a term after receiving state financial aid payments, the percentage calculated under the college’s formula for return of institutional funds to the student’s account must be used to calculate the state return of funds amount.

 If, at any time, an Iowa student terminates a postsecondary educational program due to the student’s physical incapacity, the terminating student shall receive a refund of tuition charges in an amount that equals the amount of tuition charged to the student multiplied by the ratio of the remaining number of calendar days in the school period to the total number of calendar days in the school period.